Aza-Spearal/Trajectories-LCM/README.md

 Here is the code associated with the post [https://github.com/Aza-Spearal/lesswrong-posts_temporary/blob/main/using_lcms_to_monitor_llms.pdf]

+llama_lora_wandb.py correspond to Llama LoRA

+Base_LCM_scratch_wandb.py correspond to Re-implemented Base-LCM

+Base_LCM_full_wandb.py correspond to original Base-LCM model.

-To execute it, you will need a text dataset and the Large Concept Model (LCM) repository, available at: https://github.com/facebookresearch/large_concept_model.
+To execute the last one, you will need the Large Concept Model (LCM) repository, available at: https://github.com/facebookresearch/large_concept_model.
+You should modify 2 files in large_concept_model/lcm/models/base_lcm.

-Replace the builder.py and archs.py files with the corresponding files from the large_concept_model/lcm/models/base_lcm/ directory.
+Replace the archs.py in the original LCM repository by the one provide here.
+You should also modify the line max_seq_len: int = 2048 by max_seq_len: int = 20 of the file builder.py.

 ### Workflow

 **Dataset Preparation**
-Use the dataset_builder script to create the required dataset.
+Use the databuilder script to create the required dataset.

 **Model Training**
-Run the LCM_sweep script to initiate a Weights & Biases (wandb) sweep using the LCM models.
+You can either use llama_lora_wandb.py, Base_LCM_scratch_wandb.py, Base_LCM_full_wandb.py to initiate a Weights & Biases (wandb) sweep and train model.

-**Evaluation**
-Use the evaluation script to assess the performance of a trained model.

-### Evaluation Methods
+### Control Experiemnts

-We use two complementary evaluation approaches:

-**Vector Similarity with SONAR**
-The model’s output is compared to the corresponding SONAR vector.
-However, while vectors may appear similar, the generated text could differ from the target text.

-**Vector Similarity with Jasper**
-To address this, we decode the model’s output into text, then re-encode it using infgrad/jasper_en_vision_language_v1, a robust sentence embedding model.
-We compare this encoding to the Jasper embedding of the target text to better assess semantic similarity.
+You only have to run the control_experiments.ipynb file.